Milltown, County Cavan: History

 At the time of the Great Famine (c.
 1848), it was reported that the Drumlane parish population stood at around 400 persons and there was opposition locally to the building of a fever hospital built at the townland Milltown/Money crossroads.
 The 1901 and 1911 census lists between 83 and 93 people living in Milltown.

 The earliest Milltown national school house, within the townland of Money dates from around 1824 and was probably multi-denominational under the original free national schools programme for children's education.
 A report published in 1826, for the Commission of Irish Education Enquiry, recorded that the teacher was Edward Roden and that there were forty pupils.
 A new school opened in 1863 on a site bought from the Bishop of Kilmore for the local parish.

 By the end of the 19th century, there were several local businesses including shops and a public house.
 The village was reported as having two other ale houses and included a cooper and carpentry business, police barracks, a post office and several houses with slate roofs.
 The Temperance Hall opened in 1906 and grew to over 200 members, until the building was destroyed maliciously by fire in 1921.
 A replacement hall was built in 1939 and functioned until it was demolished in 2003 to make way for a new community centre which was officially opened in 2005.
 This centre includes a Gaelic games sports grounds and space for a community garden.

 The dairy industry has historically had a presence in the local area.
 The Milltown Branch Creamery (now closed) operated for most of the 20th century as a collection point for local farmers milk delivered in churns (cans) for processing at Killeshandra Co-op Creamery into butter and other dairy products.
-A local farmer, Anthony Leddy (1930-2004), was national president of the Irish Creamery Milk Supplier Association (ICMSA) between 1978-1981.
+A local farmer, Anthony Leddy (1930-2004), was national president of the Irish Creamery Milk Suppliers Association (ICMSA) between 1978-1981.